 Step 2: Re-Scan for Channels

-If your connections check out, try re-scanning for your local TV channels.
+Let’s say all your connections check out.
+What do you do now?
+We recommend re-scanning for those lost local channels.
 If you’ve cut the cord and have been enjoying free TV, then you’ve already done this.
-It wouldn’t hurt to do it again.
+You know how easy it is, so it won’t be hard to do it again.
 Sometimes lost channels can be “found” again with a simple channel scan.
-If this is all your TV needed to get its channels back, you just saved yourself a trip to the roof!
+If this is all your TV needed, you just saved yourself a trip to the roof!

 Step 3: Check Your Antenna Aiming

 The aim of your TV antenna might be another reason your OTA channels are gone.
-Yes, we know you got up on the roof, used a signal meter, and secured your TV antenna in the best possible position to receive what the transmitters send.
+Yes, we know you got up on the roof, used a signal meter, and secured your TV antenna in the best possible position.
 But what if you had a bad storm the night before?
 Or you were working on the roof?
-Or someone’s lost kite crashed into your antenna?
-There are many reasons why a TV antenna’s aim can go askew.
-So get up on that roof and see if this is the problem.
-Once you find the signal again, be sure to do another channel scan when you get back into the house.
+Or someone kid crashed kite into your antenna?
+It’s time to get up on that roof and see if antenna aiming is the problem.
+Once you relocate your signal, do another channel scan when you get inside.

 Step 4: Look for Obstructions

-Sometimes things just get between our TV antennas and the TV transmitters.
-It might be fallen tree branch or your neighbor’s new pole barn.
-If this is the case, you’ll have to get back up on the roof to readjust and re-aim your TV antenna.
-Unless the obstruction is the size of 747, you should be able to redirect your TV antenna to receive all that free HDTV.
-Once you reestablish your TV signal, make sure you re-scan for your local TV channels.
-Once you find them again, you’re back in business with all that free local TV.
+Sometimes things just get between our TV antennas and the local transmitters.
+It might be a fallen tree branch or your neighbor’s new pole barn.
+Whatever the case, you’ll have to climb atop the roof to readjust/re-aim your TV antenna.
+Unless the obstruction is HUGE, you should be able to redirect your TV antenna to receive free HDTV.
+Once you reestablish the signal, you’ll need to re-scan for your local channels.
+Once you find them, you’re back in business with all that free local TV.

 Step 5: Call Solid Signal

-So let’s say you go through all four of the above steps and still can’t find your channels.
+So, let’s say you go through all four of these steps and still can’t find your channels.
 What do you do?
-Call us here at Solid Signal, of course.
-There’s a very good chance our TV antenna experts can help diagnose your problem over the phone and guide you through fixing it.
-And if you need a new TV antenna, amplifier, or any other electronics equipment, we can help with that, too.
-Just give us a call at 877.312.4547.
+Call us here at Solid Signal, of course!
+Our TV antenna experts will help diagnose your problem over the phone then guide you through the fix.
+And if you need a new TV antenna, amplifier, or other electronics equipment, we carry that, too.
+Just give us a call at 888-233-7563.
 We’re always willing to help a cord-cutter in need.